antimof/UxPlay/README.md

 by clicking on it with the mouse.

-However, if "`cmake -DZOOMFIX=ON .`"  is run before compiling, the mirrored window is now visible to screen-sharing applications, without this procedure.
+However, if "`cmake -DZOOMFIX=ON .`"  is run before compiling, the mirrored window is visible to screen-sharing applications, without this procedure.
-(This applies only to X11 windows produced by videosinks ``ximagesink`` and ``xvimagesink``, which are often selected by default.)
 To compile with ZOOMFIX=ON, the X11 development libraries must be installed.
+(Without ZOOMFIX, UxPlay has no dependence on X11).

+**ZOOMFIX is not needed in GStreamer-1.20 or later.**
-_(ZOOMFIX will not be needed once the upcoming  gstreamer-1.20 is available, since starting with that release, the GStreamer X11 mirror window will be natively visible for screen-sharing, but it make take some time for distributions to supply this version.)_ Thanks to David Ventura https://github.com/DavidVentura/UxPlay for the fix and also for getting the fix into  gstreamer-1.20.
+Thanks to David Ventura
+https://github.com/DavidVentura/UxPlay for the fix and also for getting a fix into  gstreamer-1.20.

 # Disclaimer